IncSow/Beksinski-Art-Downloader/readme.md

 None of the imgs you may download using this script are my property.
+You are not allowed to use this script if you plan on using Beksinski